onewelcome/java-spring-oidc-example/README.md

   * onegini.oauth2.clientId: the client identifier of the Web client that supports OpenID Connect
   * onegini.oauth2.clientSecret: the client secret of the Web client that supports OpenID Connect
   * onegini.oauth2.issuer: the base URL of the Token Server instance

+Optional properties:
+  * id-token-encryption.enabled: boolean for enabling ID token encryption.
+This should match the server side configuration

 ___Example configuration___